Vinicius-DAS/Desafio-fccpd/desafio1/README.md

     -client/Dockerfile

 ## Execution Step-by-Step

-    Docker installed and running.
+    Prerequisites: Docker installed and running.

     Terminal (PowerShell / CMD / WSL).

-    All commands below assume you are at the root of the repository.
+    All commands below assume you are in the repository root.

       C:\Users\...> cd C:\Users\...\Desafios-FCCPD